TagoreT/internship_assignment/README.md

 Internship Assignment

--> Here i developed an website using HTML, CSS, Java Script PHP and MySQL -> To run this project i used XAMPP server.
+-> Here i developed an website using HTML, CSS, Java Script PHP and MySQL.

+-> To run this project i used XAMPP server.

 -> Code writen in VS Code.

 To run this project